Category Archives: Belgian Royals

 The Religious Ceremony

-The couple arrived at the Cathedral of Saint Michael and Saint Gudula where the majority of their guests were already seated.
-The bride and groom processed down the aisle, followed by their families and royal guests, for the traditional Catholic service which was conducted by Cardinal Jozef-Ernest van Rooey, Primate of Belgium.
-As had happened at Albert’s sister’s wedding several years earlier, there was reportedly an argument within the family about who would take precedence in the procession.
-Albert’s step-mother, the Princess de Rethy, insisted that she should come first, but it was decided that his grandmother, the Dowager Queen, would take pride of place at the head of the procession, accompanying the reigning King Baudouin.
-The Princess de Rethy was instead escorted by King Umberto II of Italy.
+The couple arrived at the Cathedral of Saint Michael and Saint Gudula where the guests were already seated.
+The bride and groom proceeded down the aisle, followed by their families and royal guests.
+Cardinal Jozef-Ernest van Rooey, Primate of Belgium conducted the traditional Catholic wedding service.
+At Albert’s sister’s wedding several years earlier, there was reportedly an argument within the family about who would take precedence in the procession.
+Albert’s stepmother the Princess de Rethy insisted that she should come first.
+However, it was decided that Albert’s grandmother the Dowager Queen would take her place at the head of the procession, accompanying the reigning King Baudouin.
+The Princess de Rethy was escorted by King Umberto II of Italy.

-Again the bride was notably nervous, and at times seemed overcome with emotion, but she was quickly reassured by her new husband.
-After exchanging their vows and rings, the Cardinal gave an address in which he referred to Paola as “a lovely princess”, and told her that “Italy sends you to Belgium as a ray of its beautiful sun and a reflection of its ardent soul.”
+The bride was notably nervous and overcome with emotion but she was reassured by her new husband.
+After exchanging their vows and rings, the Cardinal gave an address that referred to Paola as “a lovely princess”, and told her that “Italy sends you to Belgium as a ray of its beautiful sun and a reflection of its ardent soul.”
 The couple was read a message from the Pope before the final blessing.
-The couple then processed out of the cathedral and were met with tremendous cheers from the crowds gathered outside.
+The couple then proceeded out of the cathedral and were met with tremendous cheers from the crowd.

 Following a large banquet held that evening at the Castle of Laeken, the couple jetted off to Majorca, Spain for their honeymoon.
 Upon their return, they took up residence at the Château de Bélvèdere, on the grounds at Laeken.